 So what does this mean in female weight training?

-You need to lift heavier weights! lifting in higher rep ranges 15 to 20 of course does hold some benefit - but, does not hold-up to developing muscle tone or strength.
+Not to put too fine a point on it: you need to lift heavier weights! lifting in higher rep ranges, 15 to 20 of course does hold some benefit - but, does not hold-up to developing muscle tone or strength.

 If you’re starting out as a beginner, I would strongly urge you to start with.
-10 to 12 repetitions early in your weight training meaning:
+10 to 12 repetitions early in your weight training.

-I hope the article has helped to educate and encourage, I have always encouraged the Gals as much as the Guys that come to use the gym.
+I hope the article has helped with some new incite for you, I have always encouraged the Gals as much as the Guys that use my gym.

-Don't be afraid to challenge your motivational and physical efforts, towards having female weight training as part of your lifestyle.
+Don't be afraid to challenge your motivational and physical efforts, as you embark on you're fitness lifestyle, if you choose weight training as part of it.

 Be positive and don't give up!
 You are stronger and better than you think.
 Fall in love with yourself, go after the things you want with a goal and the conviction to achieve it!

-And every time you do, reward yourself, this builds self-discipline... and as strength increases you will become a very different person.
+And every time you do, reward yourself, this is what builds discipline.
+As your strength increases you may find yourself... becoming a very different person.

 Good luck and all the best from DWT.